 For Node.js application code that is running on a local machine, a

 vip-go-preflight-checks npm package can conduct “preflight checks” to verify that the health check has been implemented correctly.
+This health check can be run without a user having access to the VIP Dashboard of the codebase’s application.

 In the local machine’s terminal, navigate (